Spectory/actor_model_and_elixir_dev_meeting/debugging.md

 <img src="./bug.jpg" alt="Drawing" width="100"align="right" />
  - The bug is not moving around in your code, trying to trick or evade you.
 It is just sitting in one place, doing the wrong thing in the same way every time.
  - If you code was working a minute ago, but now it doesn't - what was the last thing you changed?
+ - Check version control to check latest changes to the code base
+ - Check DB changes
+ - If the code is has not changed, did anything special happened lately. for example date changes such as time zone change, new year, new month...

 ---

 #### We are all going to DIE!!!
 <img src="./courage.jpg" alt="Drawing" width="100"align="right" />
  - Don't panic.
  - Do not change your code haphazardly trying to track down a bug.
-This is sort of like a scientist who changes more than one variable in an experiment at a time.
+ - This is sort of like a scientist who changes more than one variable in an experiment at a time.

 ---